 Some IDs, badges, labels, vouchers, and asset tags don’t have barcodes printed on them.
-Instead, they may simply have human-readable (HR) characters or other machine-readable (MR) technologies, such as RFID and NFC.
+Instead, they may simply have human-readable (HR) characters or use machine-readable (MR) technologies, such as RFID and NFC.
 To capture HR characters, codeREADr app users can use the mobile app’s Manual Entry option.
 Alternatively, app users can use the app’s Lookup option with a database.

 A. Reading an NFC chip’s UID and content can be accomplished with smartphones, tablets, and dedicated scanning devices.

 - NFC-enabled Apple and Android smartphones and tablets can read NFC tags with built-in readers.
 We cover this in detail within this Knowledgebase article about scanning NFC IDs.